Engineering Project Management MScStudy level: Postgraduate

 - Our activity-led learning approach means that you should have opportunities to link your learning of business management theory to real-life project practices, drawing from actual case studies, taking part in project simulations, working in teams and applied work to get a greater understanding of the different ways that project management can significantly improve profitability and competitiveness.

-- Furthermore, our current industrial and strategic partnerships could provide industrial project opportunities and industry visits (subject to availability and additional costs may apply) , which have previously included companies such as Rolls Royce, Prodrive, Jaguar Land Rover, DHL, Mini in the UK to mention but a few.
+- Furthermore, our current industrial and strategic collaborations could provide industrial project opportunities and industry visits, which have previously included companies such as Rolls Royce, Prodrive, Jaguar Land Rover, DHL, Mini in the UK to mention but a few2.

 This course is accredited1 and recognised by the following bodies: